-Consistent with the 2007 Standards for the Certificate of Clinical Competence in Audiology (CCC-A) described by ASHA, the program of study for the Au.D. consists of a minimum of 89 post-baccalaureate semester credit-hours of academic course work including a minimum of 12 months' full-time equivalent of supervised clinical practicum in the requisite areas of foundations of practice, prevention and identification, evaluation, and treatment of hearing.
+Consistent with the 2011 Standards for the Certificate of Clinical Competence in Audiology (CCC-A) described by ASHA, the program of study for the Au.D. consists of a minimum of 89 post-baccalaureate semester credit-hours of academic course work including a minimum of 12 months' full-time equivalent of supervised clinical practicum in the requisite areas of foundations of practice, prevention and identification, assessment (re) habilitation, advocacy/consultation, and education/research/administration.